duttaanirban/Random_Quiz/README.md

 ## Files

-- `index.html`: The main HTML file that contains the structure of the quiz app.
+- `index.html`: The main HTML file that contains the structure of the quiz app and The Tailwind CSS-powered stylesheet for styling the quiz app.
 - `app.js`: Contains the JavaScript logic for generating questions, checking answers, tracking scores, and handling the quiz flow.
-- `style.css`: The Tailwind CSS-powered stylesheet for styling the quiz app.

 ## Customization